dennisbasilio/terraform-associate-prep/iac_basics/README.md

 # Infrastructure as Code (IaC) Basics

-This will focus on exam objectives 1 and 2.
+This section will focus on exam objectives 1 and 2.

 ## What is IaC?